New Jersey Route 49: Cumberland County

-Route 49 crosses a stream, Sarah Run, into Stow Creek Township, Cumberland County and heads into farmland as Shiloh Pike.
-Here, it crosses County Route 624 (Jericho Road) and County Route 617 (Columbia Highway).
-The route then intersects County Route 635 (Old Cohansey Road) and continues south along the border of Stow Creek Township to the west and Hopewell Township to the east, entering Shiloh at the intersection with Mill Road.
-In Shiloh, Route 49 meets County Route 620 (Roadstown Road) and County Route 753 (East Avenue/West Avenue) in the center of town and heads southeast, crossing County Route 695 (Maple Avenue/Randolph Road).
-The route enters Hopewell Township and intersects County Route 661 (Barretts Run Road).
+Route 49 crosses a stream, Sarah Run, into Stow Creek Township, Cumberland County, and heads into farmland as Shiloh Pike.
+Here, it crosses CR 624 (Jericho Road) and CR 617 (Columbia Highway).
+The route then intersects CR 635 (Old Cohansey Road) and continues south along the border of Stow Creek Township to the west and Hopewell Township to the east, entering Shiloh at the intersection with Mill Road.
+In Shiloh, Route 49 meets CR 620 (Roadstown Road) and CR 753 (East Avenue/West Avenue) in the center of town and heads southeast, crossing CR 695 (Maple Avenue/Randolph Road).
+The route enters Hopewell Township and intersects CR 661 (Barretts Run Road).

-Past this intersection, Route 49 enters a more suburban landscape, crossing County Route 621 (W. Park Drive).
+Past this intersection, Route 49 enters a more suburban landscape, crossing CR 621 (W. Park Drive).
 The route enters Bridgeton and becomes West Broad Street.
-In Bridgeton, it intersects County Route 607 (West Avenue), County Route 650 (Fayette Street), and County Route 697 (Atlantic Street).
-Route 49 crosses the Cohansey River and comes to an intersection with Pearl Street, which heads to the north as Route 77 and to the south as County Route 609.
-Past Pearl Street, Route 49 intersects County Route 670 (East Commerce Street/Buckshutem Road) and crosses a Winchester and Western Railroad line as it continues to the east on East Commerce Street.
-It crosses County Route 638 (N. Burlington Road) and enters Fairfield Township.
+In Bridgeton, it intersects CR 607 (West Avenue), CR 650 (Fayette Street), and CR 697 (Atlantic Street).
+Route 49 crosses the Cohansey River and comes to an intersection with Pearl Street, which heads to the north as Route 77 and to the south as CR 609.
+Past Pearl Street, Route 49 intersects CR 670 (East Commerce Street/Buckshutem Road) and crosses a Winchester and Western Railroad line as it continues to the east on East Commerce Street.
+It crosses CR 638 (N. Burlington Road) and enters Fairfield Township.

-Route 49 continues east through a mix of woods and farms, intersecting County Route 553 (Gouldtown-Woodruff Road) and County Route 675 (Fordville-Gouldtown Road).
-It enters Millville and becomes Main Street, intersecting County Route 682 (Sugarman Avenue) and County Route 634 (Nabb Avenue).
-It intersects three more county routes, County Route 714 (Morias Avenue), County Route 625 (Hogbin Road), and County Route 712 (Reick Road), before heading into the city.
-It intersects County Route 608 (Carmel Road) and County Route 698 (Beech Street), County Route 667 (Sharp Street), and County Route 610 (Brandriff Avenue) before meeting County Route 555 (Cedar Street), which it forms a concurrency with.
+Route 49 continues east through a mix of woods and farms, intersecting CR 553 (Gouldtown-Woodruff Road) and CR 675 (Fordville-Gouldtown Road).
+It enters Millville and becomes Main Street, intersecting CR 682 (Sugarman Avenue) and CR 634 (Nabb Avenue).
+It intersects three more county routes, CR 714 (Morias Avenue), CR 625 (Hogbin Road), and CR 712 (Reick Road), before heading into the city.
+It intersects CR 608 (Carmel Road) and CR 698 (Beech Street), CR 667 (Sharp Street), and CR 610 (Brandriff Avenue) before meeting CR 555 (Cedar Street), which it forms a concurrency with.
 The route crosses the Maurice River and enters downtown Millville, where it intersects Route 47 (Second Street).
-Past Route 47, County Route 555 splits from Route 49 by turning north onto Third Street.
-Route 49 heads east through the eastern part of Millville, crossing a Winchester and Western Railroad line and intersecting County Route 678 (Wade Boulevard) before reaching an interchange with Route 55.
+Past Route 47, CR 555 splits from Route 49 by turning north onto Third Street.
+Route 49 heads east through the eastern part of Millville, crossing a Winchester and Western Railroad line and intersecting CR 678 (Wade Boulevard) before reaching an interchange with Route 55.
 Past Route 55, Route 49 heads southeast into woodland and crosses into Maurice River Township.
-In Maurice River Township, Route 49 intersects County Route 671 (Union Road), County Route 646 (Port Elizabeth-Cumberland Road), and County Route 644 (Hesstown Road).
+In Maurice River Township, Route 49 intersects CR 671 (Union Road), CR 646 (Port Elizabeth-Cumberland Road), and CR 644 (Hesstown Road).
 Route 49 eventually forms the border of Maurice River Township to the north and Upper Township, Cape May County to the south.